waTeim/proton-bridge-agent/docs/openclaw.md

 ## Overview

 OpenClaw supports Discord as a channel.
-This project's sidecar watches your IMAP inbox and posts email notifications to a Discord channel.
-Wire them together and OpenClaw sees your Proton Mail inbox in real time.
+This project's sidecar watches all folders in your Proton Mail account and posts email notifications to a Discord channel.
+Wire them together and OpenClaw sees your Proton Mail in real time — including messages delivered directly to Spam, Archive, or custom folders by server-side filters.

 ---